Q: Do I have to be a member of the host nudist resort to participate?

 Q: Why is the Caliente Bare Dare 5K the “National Championship of Nude Running?”

 A: There are many clothing-optional runs in North America.
-But only the Caliente Bare Dare 5K and the Streak the Cove 5K are marketed through the mainstream endurance sports community, attracting many athletes beyond the nudist world.
+But only the Caliente Bare Dare 5K is marketed through the mainstream endurance sports community, attracting many athletes beyond the nudist world.
 The Caliente Bare Dare 5K, in particular, draws athletes from across North America.
 Runners representing an average of 17 states have raced annually since the event’s debut in 2010.
 Not only that, the number of participants and course-record times (15:49 male, 17:53 female) are comparable to any 5K race.
 For all of these reasons, the Caliente Bare Dare 5K is worthy of being called the National Championship of Nude Running.
 Though nudity is not a requirement to participate in the race, the National Champions are the first nude male and female finishers.
 Incidentally, we’ve never had a male or female winner who did not run nude.

 Q: What happened to the Nude SUP Challenge?